A Critical Approach to Manifestation

-As a Tarot Card Reader, Mental Health Counsellor and PhD student of Critical Theory, I find myself pulled between two positions in the discourse about the validity of manifestation as a spiritual practice.
+As a Tarot Card Reader, Mental Health Counsellor and PhD candidate specializing in Critical Theory, I find myself pulled between two positions in the discourse about the validity of manifestation as a spiritual practice.
 The popular spiritual concept of manifestation is based on the Law of Attraction, which contends that your emotional energy attracts like circumstances.

 The Law has often been taken up to suggest that if you are grateful, optimistic and trust that abundance is available to you, you will attract everything you desire.
 Critics of the Law of Attraction and the practice of manifestation observe its potential to ignore the very real material limitations that prevent access to infinite abundance and prosperity.